Proskauer fires back at partner who filed $50 million sex discrimination suit

 “Proskauer is excellent at spinning a tale,” Sanford said in a statement Thursday.
 “We look forward to discovery in this case and to a jury’s evaluation of all the evidence.”

-Proskauer has touted its work investigating sexual harassment and gender discrimination claims and recently worked on cases for corporations including CBS, NBC and the Metropolitan Opera.
+Proskauer has touted its work investigating sexual harassment and gender discrimination claims and recently worked on cases for corporations including CBS, NBCUniversal and the Metropolitan Opera.